vaseghisam/JEXON/README.md

 No installation is required.
 Simply download the `jexon.py` file and include it in your Python project.

 ## Usage
-To use Jexon in your Python script, import the function and pass a string containing JSON objects.
+To use JEXON in your Python script, import the function and pass a string containing JSON objects.

 ```python
 from jexon import jexon